mfs409/learnx-interactive-website-vue-firebase/README.md

 - A site administrator mechanism, so that users who are also administrators are able to edit and delete **all public and private** messages.
 Note that due to a limitation of how Firebase lets us manage security, administrators cannot view private images through the website.
+Also, note that right now, uploaded images are never deleted.
+You'll need to do this manually through the Firebase console.

 There are three different *types* of files that let us do this.  `.vue` files describe a visual component that is part of the website.
 They have some HTML to